SUUNTO, Under Armour Integrations and Other Enhancements

 In my COVID story I mentioned that I’m craving to offer SUUNTO, Under Armour, and Training Peaks workout upload support.
 I’m happy to announce that I released a new build (build 83) on the open beta channel which has the Under Armour (a.k.a.
-MapMyFitness and MapMyRun) and the SUUNTO integrations enabled (the portal is here).
-The integration and upload user experience is redesigned: the integrations can be enabled from the settings integration page now along with redesigned upload bottom drawers.
+MapMyFitness, MapMyRun, MapMyRide) and the SUUNTO integrations enabled (the portal is here).
+The portal integration plus upload user experience is redesigned: now the integrations can be managed from the settings integration page along with redesigned upload bottom drawers.
 Training Peaks Integrations coming as well, I already successfully uploaded workouts into their Sandbox environment so I’m just waiting for approval to have access to the production environment.

 Soon I’ll update the applciation’s page with the official logos of these integrations.